 (-) Dropped stitches are easy to miss while knitting.

-(-) Brother KR830 is missing features available on later models of ribbing attachments (like LiLi buttons on KR850).
+(-) Brother KR830 is missing features available on later models of ribbing attachments (like lili buttons on KR850).

 (-) Plastic components of the KR830 ribber, including plastic parts on the carriage, end caps, and others are prone to discoloration due to exposure to sunlight even through the window.
 Thus, please cover your machine with a thick curtain or a towel to prevent further sun damage.

-Having your main knitting machine assesories with a ribber will bring your knitting skills to the next level.
+Having your main knitting machine accessories with a ribber will bring your knitting skills to the next level.
 Not only you will create beautiful ribbing on sleeves and necks but you can also knit wider panels and even socks.
 Just be open-minded because adding ribber also adds a level of complexity and a myriad of things to remember to do and to keep track of.
 But at the end of the day, it will only make you a better machine knitter.